McGillBGSA/McGillBGSA.github.io/README.md

 ##Welcome to the McGill BGSA blog source!

-If you'd like to add and edit blog posts on <http://mcgillbgsa.com>:
+If you'd like to add and edit blog posts:

 1. You must have a Github account.
 2. Contact current BGSA execs to become a collaborator on this repository.